AO-StreetArt/CLyman/README.md

 This is a C++ microservice which synchronizes high-level object attributes across many user devices.

+This project is currently under heavy development.
+Functionality & API are subject to change.

 ## Dependency Resolution

 This service depends on Eigen, a C++ Linear Algebra library.
 This can be downloaded from the [Eigen] (http://eigen.tuxfamily.org/index.php?title=Main_Page) site.
 Getting it into your include path can be accomplished on Linux/OSX by moving the Eigen folder into the /usr/local/include directory, or by manually linking with -I.